lucavallin/syn/README.md

 - Set `event_gap` to `10`
 - Set `output_pictures` to `center`

+#### Uploading to the Storage Bucket
+Motion is configured to upload capture images to the Storage Bucket.
+The name of the bucket is set programmatically by Terraform by using the `templatefile` function.

 ## Infrastructure
 The `terraform` directory contains all of the infrastructure configuration required by the project.
 Make sure you already have a Google Cloud organization and billing account before going forward.